Synthlight/MHWilds-Neuter-Encryption/Readme.md

 Then just open and built.
 This does have pre-set post-build copy commands that will probably fail on your system.

 # Credits
-Thanks to cola for finding & creating the AoB scans and replacement bytes.
+Thanks to cola for finding & creating the AoB scans and replacement bytes.<br>
 All I've (LordGregory) done is just put them in a plugin to patch the assy on startup.